xmnboy/hello-cordova/docs/README.md

 An Intel® XDK Debugging Tutorial
 ================================

+> *NOTE:* the screenshots in this tutorial may vary from those you see
+> in the Intel XDK that you are using and from the current versin of this
+> demo application.
+Despite any such differences, the content of this
+> tutorial still applies and can still be used to gain insight into how
+> to use the Intel XDK to debug your Cordova application.

 As the [table on this page][1] illustrates, there are many ways to debug a hybrid HTML5 app using the Intel XDK.
 In this article I’m going to go through just two of these options: